klmnden/azure-docs.tr-tr/includes/cache-deploy-parameters.md

       ],
       "defaultValue": "Basic",
       "metadata": {
-        "description": "The pricing tier of the new Azure Azure Cache for Redis."
+        "description": "The pricing tier of the new Azure Cache for Redis."
       }
     },